iamjohnallen/defconslack/README.md

 # About

-We setup a slack instance to be shared among multiple defcon groups.
-Each group has a channel #DC<AREA CODE>.
-We use to do slack to IRC bridges but the folks on IRC were not happy because people could read what they're writing.
-So we stopped all that madness.
-Now you can come join us and sit idle in a room.
+A slack instance that is shared by multiple defcon groups.
+Your channel is your group example: #DC919

 # Signup